 What is carpal tunnel syndrome (CTS)?

-Here are the key components within the carpal tunnel:
+The following are the main elements of the carpal tunnel:

 Signs & Symptoms of Carpal Tunnel Syndrome:

-- Numbness and tingling: People with CTS often experience numbness, tingling, or a “pins-and-needles” sensation in the thumb, index finger, middle finger, and half of the ring finger.
+- Numbness and tingling: Numbness, tingling, or a “pins-and-needles” sensation are common symptoms in the thumb, index finger, middle finger, and part of the ring finger in people with CTS.

-- Pain: It can cause pain in the wrist, palm, and fingers, which may radiate up the forearm and even to the shoulder in some individuals.
+- Piscomfort: In certain people, it can produce discomfort in the wrist, palm, and fingers, which can then spread up the forearm and even to the shoulder.

 Two conditions that are often misdiagnosed as carpal tunnel syndrome: